 GA/Spec Committees

-Specialized committees represent non-UN bodies like presidential cabinets, labor unions, or sports teams.
+Specialized committees represent non-UN bodies like presidential cabinets, labor unions, or sports teams during specific time periods or events.
 They are smaller than GAs, with 20 to 40 delegates.
-While delegates usually represent people or agencies, they may also represent countries as well.
-They are bound by the foundations of parliamentary procedure, but have more room to change the rules to better simulate the body in question.
-They can incorporate crisis elements, like drops and directives.
-Your background guide will contain any information about incorporating crisis elements if your committee plans to incorporate them (To know more about crisis elements, check out our crisis tab).
-You will be writing resolutions to help solve the specialized issues in these committees.
-To prepare for the conference, using the background guide and your own research, you can write a position paper to outline the problem and how it affects your character or country, how it’s been dealt with in the past, and potential solutions.
+While delegates generally represent people or agencies, they may also represent countries as well.
+They are bound by the foundations of parliamentary procedure, but have more room to change the rules to better simulate their unique scenario.
+They may utilize crisis elements, like drops and directives.
+Delegates will still write resolutions to help solve the specialized issues in these committees.

 GA/Spec Fundamentals